 - a.
 Suspension of registration is a purely temporary measure.
-A District must have a Scout Network (see Rule 4.2.1.7) and so suspension must take place only when there are extreme circumstances and suspension is the only available option. - A District Scout Network may be suspended by the District Lead Volunteer in consultation with the District Trustee Board and the District 14-24 Team. - c.
+A District must have a Scout Network (see Rule 4.2.1.7) and so suspension must take place only when there are extreme circumstances and suspension is the only available option. - b.
+A District Scout Network may be suspended by the District Lead Volunteer in consultation with the District Trustee Board and the District 14-24 Team. - c.
 Suspension may also be the consequence of the suspension of the District. - d.
-In such a case the County (^[NI] Country) Lead Volunteer may direct that the Scout Network should not be suspended but attached to a neighbouring District. - Suspension may also be a consequence of the suspension of the County.
+In such a case the County ([NI] Country) Lead Volunteer may direct that the Scout Network should not be suspended but attached to a neighbouring District. - e.
+Suspension may also be a consequence of the suspension of the County.
 In such a case the Chief Volunteer may direct that Scout Network members should not be suspended but attached to another District in another County. - f.
-In the event of suspension, all Scout Network activities must cease and all members of the Scout Network are automatically suspended as if each were individually suspended. - g.
-During suspension no member of the Scout Network may wear uniform or badges. - h.
+In the event of suspension, all Scout Network activities must cease and all Scout Network members are automatically suspended as if each were individually suspended. - g.
+During suspension, no Scout Network member may wear uniform or badges. - h.
 A District Lead Volunteer who suspends a Scout Network must report the matter with full details to the County Lead Volunteer.